 Want to discover more about the subject of autism?

-Why not study the Open University's Understanding the autism spectrum course which gives you an insight into the symptoms of conditions on the autism spectrum as well as how behaviour, mental functioning, family relationships and social adaptation is affected.
+Why not study our badged course Understanding autism (published 2018) which gives you an insight into the symptoms of conditions on the autism spectrum as well as how behaviour, mental functioning, family relationships and social adaptation is affected.